itversity/data-engineering-on-gcp/02 Setting up Data Lake using GCS.md

 * Review if all the files are successfully copied or not.

 ## Manage Files in GCS using Python
+Let us see how we can manage files in GCS using Python as Programming Language.
+* We need to make sure the storage module is imported and the client is created.
+* Using storage client we will be able to manage buckets as well as files (blobs) in GCS using Python

+Refer to the Notebook which have few examples related to managing files in GCS using Python.

 ## Overview of processing data in GCS using Pandas
+Let us see how we can process data in GCS using Pandas.
+* Pandas is the most popular library used to process as well as analyze the data.
+* We can seamlessly read data from GCS Files as well as write data to GCS Files using Pandas.
+* We need to have `pandas` and `gcsfs` installed using pip in the same virtual environment so that Pandas can be used to process data in GCS Files.
+* At times we might have to install additional libraries to process data using particular format (for eg: pyarrow needs to be installed to work with Parquet).

+Refer to the Notebook which have few examples related to reading CSV files in GCS using Pandas and then writing the data into Parquet files in GCS.